-The Cologne Cathedral or Kölner Dom is one of Germany's most important architectural monuments and one of our top ten sights in Germany.
+The Cologne Cathedral or Kölner Dom is one of Germany's most important architectural monuments and one of the top 10 sights in Germany.
 This UNESCO World Heritage Site attracts an average of 20,000 people a day and is among the most visited sites in Germany.

-Visitors can climb the over 500 steps to a viewing platform about 98 meter (322 ft) over the city, providing an unparalleled view over the Rhine.
+Visitors can climb the over 500 steps to a viewing platform about 98 meters (322 feet) over the city, providing an unparalleled view over the Rhine.

 Visit the oldest Rathaus (city hall) in Germany at the Alter Markt (old square) in Cologne.
 This is a prime people-watching spot as city life takes place in this central meeting point.

-The building dates back to 1150 and over 130 statues adorn its elaborately decorated façade.
+The building dates back to the year 1150 and has over 130 statues adorning its elaborately decorated façade.
 The loggia is a quintessential example of the Renaissance era.
 Don't miss the grotesque wood-carved Platzjabbeck; when the clock strikes the hour, it opens its mouth and rudely sticks out its wooden tongue.

 AddressRheinufer, 53179 Bonn, Germany